BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 | _Prediction-1_ | When we replace `print` statement with `assert`, `3` is returned instead of `5` |
 | _Test-1_       | _Prediction-1_ is confirmed |

-With respect to the original call the `print` call is unneccessary since with a debugger we
+With respect to the original call the `print` call is unnecessary since with a debugger we can see the value of `max_num`

 ![Dependency chain](/images/structured-debugging/dependency-chain.png)

 ### Isolation
 > You arrive at your make-or-break presentation and you try to connect your laptop to the beamer.
 > What!
 No image?!
 Your presentation is almost about to start so you ask your colleague
 > if his laptop works.
-You connect the cable to his laptop, but still no sigar.
+You connect the cable to his laptop, but still no cigar.
-> You start mumbling: 'Stupid facility management, it is 2016 and you still can't
+> You start mumbling: _'Stupid facility management, it is 2016 and you still can't
-> even get a proper presentation on the screen'.
+> even get a proper presentation on the screen'_.
 Maybe changing the cable works.
 > You run out to your desk get a new HDMI cable you have laying around, after running
 > back you connect it to the beamer and your laptop and finally!
 > Your presentation appears on the screen.
 That was close.
 >
 > You survive your presentation and after the presentation your
 > colleague asks if he can try if his laptop works, so he knows his laptop will work
 > the next time with the new cable.
-Yes it does, so the problem is definitvly in the
+Yes it does, so the problem is definitely in the
 > old cable.

 So what just happened?
 You've __isolated the problem__ to the difference in cables.
 Isolation is a very powerful technique in debugging.
 Isolation means minimizing the difference between the actual situation and the expected/wanted situation.
 The critical difference causing the failure is by definition always in the red circle!
+You are applying the _law of parsimony_ a.k.a. ["_Occam's razor_"](https://en.wikipedia.org/wiki/Occam's_razor).
+Meaning you are looking for the smallest difference to explain the defect.

 <figure class="half">
 <img src="/images/structured-debugging/LaptopVennDiagram.svg" alt="image">